maamari/Decompiler/README.md

 ## Karime Maamari
 <br>

 This repository contains a simple stack-based decompiler.
 The implementation is provided in three languages: Python (jupyter-notebook), Java, and C++.
-While the jupyter-notebook implementation is recommended for clarity, all three files operate in the same manner and pass the same test cases.
+While the jupyter-notebook is recommended for clarity, all three files operate in the same manner and pass the same test cases.

 ---
 ### Running the code: